-The capped call transactions that we entered into concurrently with the issuance of the Convertible Notes are expected generally to reduce the potential dilution to our common stock upon any conversion of the Convertible Notes and/or offset any cash payments we are required to make in excess of the principal amount of converted convertible notes, as the case may be, in the event that the market price per share of our common stock, as measured under the terms of the capped call transactions, is greater than the strike price of the capped call transactions, which is initially \$39.4625, the conversion price of the Convertible Notes, and is subject to anti-dilution adjustments substantially similar to those applicable to the conversion rate of such Convertible Notes.
-If, however, the market price per share of our common stock, as measured under the terms of the capped call transactions, exceeds \$63.14, the cap price of the capped call transactions, there would nevertheless be dilution and/or there would not be an offset of such potential cash payments, in each case, to the extent that such market price exceeds the cap price of the capped call transactions.
+The We entered into agreements with the capped call transactions that we entered into concurrently with the issuance of the Convertible Notes are expected generally counterparties to reduce the potential dilution to our common stock upon any conversion of the Convertible Notes and/or offset any cash payments we are required to make in excess of the principal amount of converted convertible notes, as the case may be, in the event that the market price per share of our common stock, as measured under the terms unwind a portion of the capped call transactions is greater than on February 27, 2024.
+The unwind agreements applied to the strike price portion of the capped call transactions which is initially \$39.4625, in a notional amount corresponding to the conversion \$426.1 million principal amount of Convertible Notes that we held in treasury as of December 31, 2023 or have been previously converted.
+The unwind transactions was settled based on the volume-weighted average price of our common stock over a 7-day averaging period beginning on and including February 27, 2024.
+The settlement of the Convertible Notes, and is subject to anti-dilution adjustments substantially similar to those applicable to the conversion rate of such Convertible Notes.
+If, however, the market unwind transactions was completed on March 8, 2024 at volume-weighted average price per share of our common stock, as measured under the terms \$64.11, which resulted in cash proceeds to us of \$98.8 million.
+As of March 31, 2024, the capped call transactions exceeds \$63.14, the cap price remaining is a notional amount corresponding to \$93.9 million principal amount of the capped call transactions, there would nevertheless be dilution and/or there would not be an offset Convertible Notes.

+[Table of such potential cash payments, in each case, to the extent that such market price exceeds the cap price of the capped call transactions.](#) [Contents](#)

 Refer to Note 8 Long-term Debt in the Notes to Unaudited Condensed Consolidated Financial Statements in Part I, Item I of this Quarterly Report on Form 10-Q for additional information regarding the convertible notes and capped call transactions.
+In addition, our cash deposits may exceed federally insured limits, and we are exposed to credit risk on deposits in the event of default by the financial institutions to the extent account balances exceed the amount insured by the Federal Deposit Insurance Corporation (FDIC).